From Our Executive Director

 The Fellows we work with are also vital in building and sustaining a thriving Memphis arts ecosystem.
 Throughout the year MMI provides Fellows with coaching support and monthly professional development opportunities to help them navigate a sustainable career as a working musician, teaching professional, or organizational leader.
 In the age of Covid-19, that’s never been more important.
 So, in 2020, MMI began providing training for Fellows in ACEs (adverse childhood experiences)-informed approaches, a trauma-informed curriculum to help youth who we recognize are experiencing unprecedented challenges as a result of the pandemic.

-In March, the In-School team, like all creative youth development programs, faced the sudden halt of all major program activity.
+In March, the In-Schools team, like all creative youth development programs, faced the sudden halt of all major program activity.
 When Shelby County Schools closed on March 13 due to the Covid-19 pandemic, over 35,000 youth lost basic access to essential learning tools: computers, consistent internet access, instruments, production technology, and curricula.
-The In-School team worked quickly to implement virtual engagement strategies and technology planning for students, parents, and classroom teachers and principals.
-With area schools closed, MMI Fellows held a virtual orientation session to introduce MMI’s creative liberation strategic pivot, and to begin reimagining the In-School program along with the internal team.
+The In-Schools team worked quickly to implement virtual engagement strategies and technology planning for students, parents, and classroom teachers and principals.
+With area schools closed, MMI Fellows held a virtual orientation session to introduce MMI’s creative liberation strategic pivot, and to begin reimagining the In-Schools program along with the internal team.

 At the close of the 2019-2020 school year, youth who were part of our program demonstrated high levels of music engagement, with 94% of music programs reporting that they participated in at least one performance (local, state, regional, or national).
 Ninety percent of Fellows and music teachers reported that students have become more aware of music and cultural opportunities by working with a music Fellow.